Contact Sales +1 (866) 764-5433

 As explained in our Batteries 101 post, the amount of energy an EV battery can store is measured in kilowatt-hours (kWh).

-The 2025 Polestar 4 single-motor model, for example, has 100 kWh battery capacity, which can take you up to 482 kilometres on a full charge.
+For example, the 2026 Polestar 4’s long-range single-motor model has a 100 kWh battery capacity that can power up to 499 kilometres on a full charge.

-Generally speaking, the larger a battery’s capacity, the longer it may take to charge it, though this can be mitigated by the other factors that follow.
+Generally speaking, the larger a battery’s capacity, the farther you can travel and the longer it takes to charge it, though this can be influenced by the other factors that follow.

 Charging Station Output Rate